cloudflare/cloudflare-docs/products/warp-client/src/content/get-started/macOS.md

 # macOS desktop client

-## Steps to download

 1. [Download __Cloudflare_WARP.zip__](https://www.cloudflarewarp.com/Cloudflare_WARP.zip).
 1. Navigate to the downloads folder.
-1. Double-click on `Cloudflare_WARP.zip`.
+1. Double-click on **Cloudflare_WARP.zip**.
-1. Double-click on the `Cloudflare_WARP.pkg` file that is extracted.
+1. Double-click on the **Cloudflare_WARP.pkg** file that was extracted.
-1. Follow instructions in the installer to complete installation.
+1. Follow the instructions to complete installation.
 Cloudflare WARP will automatically launch and appear in your menu bar with the Cloudflare logo.

 ![macOS Menu Bar](../static/macOSMenuBar.png)